-A promissory note recognizes a legally binding relationship between two parties — a lender and a borrower.
-True to its name, it serves as a written and enforceable agreement that the borrower promises to pay the lender a sum of money within a specified period of time.
+A promissory note recognizes a legally binding relationship between two parties, a lender and a borrower.
+It serves as a written and enforceable agreement that the borrower promises to pay the lender a sum of money within a specified period of time.

-Secured Promissory Note: The borrower has agreed to surrender their property as collateral if they fail to pay back the principal loan during the specified time.
-Using a secured promissory note means that you have a legal right to the borrower’s tangible property (jewelry, cars, computers, etc.) and intangible property (business, stocks, copyrights, patents, etc.).
+Secured Promissory Note: The borrower agrees to surrender their property as collateral for the loan.
+If the borrower fails to pay back the loan during the specified time, the lender is given the legal right to the borrower’s tangible property (like jewelry, cars, computers, etc.) and intangible property (like a business, stocks, copyrights, patents, etc.).

 Unsecured Promissory Note: The lender is not allowed to secure the borrower’s assets if the loan is not repaid.
 An unsecured promissory note features higher interest rates, which are favorable to the lender.
 However, if the borrower does not make the agreed payments, the lender can (and should) take legal action, such as filing a suit in small claims court.

 People also refer to promissory notes by other names: